 The fact is that there’s no line of code which explicitly states that 21 million is the issuance limit.
 Instead, this limit exists only as by-product of decreasing coin rewards for miners.

-As you’re probably aware, miners are rewarded with newly-created bitcoins whenever they successfully and record everyone’s transactions into a new block, which is then appended to the blockchain.
+As you’re probably aware, miners are rewarded with newly-created bitcoins whenever they successfully process and record everyone’s transactions into a new block, which is then appended to the blockchain.
 This monetary reward is what motivates miners to perform this function, which is costly in terms of equipment and electrical expenses.
-The mining reward is also the only way in which “new” coins are created; miners sell these new coins to pay for expenses and make profit.
+The mining reward is also the only way in which “new” coins are created; miners sell the bulk of their new coins to pay for expenses and make profit.

 How Mining Rewards Limit Issuance